Ivo-Balbaert/The_Way_to_Jai/9_More_about_types/9_More_about_types.md

     print("is b a float? %\n", b == float); // => false
 }
 ```
+## 9.1 Constants of type Type: Type alias
+An existing type can be given a new name (a **type alias**), defined as a constant, see Thread_index and TI in lines (0) and (8).
+Then you can define variables of the new type, and use these in other operations defined for the basic type.

+## 9.2 Variables of type Type
 In lines (1) to (4) we have three variables a to d that all have type Type; d even has value Type!

-## 9.2 size_of
+## 9.3 size_of
 **size_of** is a procedure that gives you the size in bytes a variable occupies in memory.
 To use it, first apply type_of() to the variable:     **size_of(type_of(variable))**
 See the examples starting in line (5):
 t2 is of type string, and in line (6) we see that the size of a string is 16 bytes; this is also the case for Unicode strings (see line (7)).
 We see that Type itself is 8 bytes in size.

-## 9.3 Constants of type Type: Type alias
-An existing type can be given a new name (a **type alias**), defined as a constant, see Thread_index and TI in lines (0) and (8).
-Then you can define variables of the new type, and use these in other operations defined for the basic type.

 ## 9.4 The Any type
 (see line (9) and following)